 Why is my cat pooping in the house?

 Trying to decipher the actual cause of why your cat has been pooping outside the litter box and in the house will require some detective work on your part.
-Individual cases can certainly have different causes, such as:
+There are many different causes of cats pooping in the house, such as:

-# Several cats living in the same home causing litter box problems
+- Several cats are living in the same home, causing litter box problems.

 Any of these reasons could give your cat reason to foul in the house.
 Take a look at your own home situation carefully.
 Because some cats are upset at the slightest thing, there are many possible triggers.

 At around the age of 5-7 weeks, a tiny kitten will first learn to use a litter tray.
 By 7-8 weeks they should be able to cover their poops and wee in the litter.
-Almost all cats squat low down to urinate while in contrast, they raise their posture to poop.
-Felines are very private pets preferring to do their toilet duties in secluded locations.
+Almost all cats squat low down to urinate while, in contrast, they raise their posture to poop.
+Felines are very private pets, preferring to do their toilet duties in secluded locations.
 For this reason, litter trays need to be placed away from their sleeping, feeding and drinking areas.
-It may be necessary to move the litter box.
+As such, it may be necessary to move the litter box.

 Territory marking is a different routine to regular pooping.
 There are several different ways that a cat marks his environment.

-No 1.
-Rubbing – when a cat rubs his face against you, other pets and furniture, he is spreading pheromones secreted from facial glands.
+- Rubbing: when a cat rubs their face against you, other pets and furniture, they are spreading pheromones secreted from facial glands.

-No 2.
-Scratching – Glands between the footpads deposit scent onto a surface
+- Scratching: glands between the footpads deposit scent onto a surface.

-No 3.
-Spraying urine – for various reasons, sexual, territorial and reactional
+- Spraying urine: for various reasons, sexual, territorial and reactional.

-No 4.
-Middening – or pooping and leaving faeces in deliberate locations.
-Purely for the purpose of marking his territory and not just emptying the bowels.
+- Middening: this is pooping and leaving faeces in deliberate locations, purely for the purpose of marking their territory and not just emptying the bowels.

-Try to give consideration to the day that your cat suddenly stopped using the litter box.
-If it seems like you can identify the cause or trigger, solving the problem will be so much easier.
+Try to have a think about the day that your cat suddenly stopped using the litter box.
+If it seems like that you can identify the cause or trigger, solving the problem will be so much easier.

-How to stop a cat from pooping in the house
+Are there home remedies to stop a cat from pooping in the house?

-Once you have recognised that your cat is fouling in the house, for whatever reason, it’s important that you resolve the problem so it doesn’t continue and drive you mad.
+Once you have recognised that your cat is fouling in the house, for whatever reason, it’s important that you resolve the problem so it doesn’t continue.
+This is because not only is it unhygienic, but it will also (probably) drive you mad.
 There are several different factors that you can look at in your home.

 Clean the litter tray frequently

-Cats are very fastidious pets and as they get older, this becomes even more obvious.
+Cats are very fastidious pets and, as they get older, this becomes even more obvious.
 Always ensure that their litter box is kept clean and empty the faeces often.
-It’s best to clean the litter box every day especially if he is peeing and pooping there.
-Some cats are quite quirky and he may just not be happy with the amount of litter in the box.
+It’s best to clean the litter box every day, especially if your cat is peeing and pooping there.
+Some cats are quite quirky and they may just not be happy with the amount of litter in the box.
 It’s a good idea to change this just to see if it actually does make any difference.
 Likewise, some felines don’t like using a tray with high sides.
 Resolve these litter box problems and you are well on the way to solving the problem.

 If it’s related to a health condition

 A senior cat with arthritis might have an issue actually climbing into a litter box.
-There comes a point though, when he may build up a behaviour habit, as he knows it will cause pain.
-Similarly, he will refuse to do toilet duties here and instead the cat prefers to poop in the house.
-Make that that it isn't medical issues that are causing this pooping outside the litter tray.
+There comes a point though when they may create a habit because of this, as they know it will cause pain.
+As such, they will refuse to do their toilet duties here and instead prefer to poop in the house.
+So make sure that it isn't medical issues that are causing this pooping on the floor outside the litter tray.
+Obviously, if this is the situation, you may need to talk to a vet about it.

 Provide a safe place for your kitty

 Cats love nothing more than to withdraw away from the world at times, particularly older cats.
-Provide a place, preferably at height (a scratching tree is ideal).
-This will certainly reduce the cat’s anxieties and to give him a feeling of control.
+Provide a place, preferably at height (a cat tree is ideal), where your cat can be secluded.
+This will certainly reduce the cat’s anxieties and give them a feeling of control.

 If you have multiple cats